vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 ### Always Preserve NodePorts

-It is not always possible to set nodePorts explicitly on some big clusters because of operation complexity.
+It is not always possible to set nodePorts explicitly on some big clusters because of operational complexity.
 As the Kubernetes [NodePort documentation](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) states, "if you want a specific port number, you can specify a value in the `nodePort` field.
 The control plane will either allocate you that port or report that the API transaction failed.
 This means that you need to take care of possible port collisions yourself.
 You also have to use a valid port number, one that's inside the range configured for NodePort use.""

 The clusters which are not explicitly specifying nodePorts may still need to restore original NodePorts in the event of a disaster.
 Auto assigned nodePorts are typically defined on Load Balancers located in front of cluster.
 Changing all these nodePorts on Load Balancers is another operation complexity you are responsible for updating after disaster if nodePorts are changed.